kevinolega/callcentertrainingtips/6wel/recommendations/6wel-w1l13.md

 Be as specific as possible.

-Answer the questions, who, what and where so you know exactly what to avoid.
+Answer the questions, who, what, and where so you know precisely what to avoid.

-### To Do List
+### To-Do List

 Writing down your tasks enable you to have a clear picture of what you need to do.